Cowes, Victoria: The town today

 In recent years, Cowes has undergone significant growth and urban development.
 Large housing estates and modern apartment complexes have replaced former farmlands, contributing to a transformation in the town’s character.
 It is estimated that approximately 70% of properties are owned by absentee owners, predominantly from Melbourne, contributing to a sharp contrast between peak holiday seasons and quieter periods.

 Phillip Island Road, the island’s main artery, feeds directly into Cowes and then becomes Thompson Avenue.
 This tree-lined avenue, shaded by the distinctive Golden Cypress trees planted in the early 20th century, descends gently towards the waterfront foreshore, culminating in a T-intersection.
 Along this stretch, the density of retail outlets and dining establishments increases, forming the commercial heart of the town.
 Major retailers such as Coles, Woolworths Aldi, IGA and Dimmeys serve both locals and visitors.

 Cowes Jetty, originally built in 1870 at the end of Thompson Avenue, remains a pivotal feature of the town.
 It serves as a recreational and commercial hub, hosting fishing, boating, and ferry activities.
 The surrounding beaches are sheltered and family-friendly, making them popular throughout the year.
 The town traditionally hosted a New Year’s Eve fireworks display at 9 pm, which was cancelled in 2010 due to safety concerns but reinstated in 2017.
 On clear days, container ships can be seen on the horizon en route to or from the Port of Hastings.

 Cowes experiences significant traffic congestion and accommodation shortages during school holidays and major events, particularly those associated with the Phillip Island Grand Prix Circuit.
 Since the 1960s, Cowes has hosted Christian Youth Camps (CYC) on Church Street, which offer structured holiday programs for children and young adults.
 CYC later expanded its operations with the development of the Phillip Island Adventure Resort, a large-scale facility located just outside the town, and additional campsites at Adanac and Forest Edge.

-The town is home to the Phillip Island Australian Rules Football Club, which competes in the in the Alberton Football League and the Phillip Island Netball club which competes in the West Gippsland competition, as well as the Phillip Island Golf Club, located on Settlement Road.
+The town is home to the Phillip Island Australian Rules Football Club, which competes in the Alberton Football League and the Phillip Island Netball club which competes in the West Gippsland competition, as well as the Phillip Island Golf Club, located on Settlement Road.
 These recreational amenities underscore Cowes' role as both a residential community and a holiday destination.

 Phillip Island Nature Park (PINP), one of Australia’s largest and most visited conservation parks, was established in 1996 and spans over 1,805 hectares.
 Entirely owned by the Victorian State Government, the park includes key natural attractions such as Pyramid Rock, Rhyll Inlet, Seal Rocks, and Cape Woolamai.
 The park also manages structured wildlife experiences, including the Nobbies Centre —renowned for its seal, dolphin, and shark viewing—the world-famous Penguin Parade, the Koala Conservation Centre, and Churchill Island Heritage Farm.
 These eco-tourism destinations attract hundreds of thousands of visitors annually and play a vital role in conservation and education.